planetruby/gems/2020/20-lhs-lhc.md

 Feedback.where(recommended: true)
 ```

-It's super easy to build, create, update and delete records:
+It's easy to build, create, update and delete records:

 ```ruby